Naman794/Arduino-Code-for-Temp-sensor-door-open-with-visitor-counter-/README.md

 # Arduino-Code-for-Temp-sensor-door-open-with-visitor-counter-
-This code is merge of two different project which includes tmeperature deector and visitor counter on arduino UNO
+This is merge codes of two different project which includes tmeperature detector and visitor counter on arduino UNO